Rating Metrics That Matter

 Seismic hazards correspond to an earthquake ground shaking intensity typically required by codes for the design of a new building.
 This is not the same as designing for a specific magnitude event, because the shaking intensity at a site depends on how far away major earthquake faults are and the soil on which the building sits.

-The USRC is currently developing ratings for other hazards, including wind, wildfire and flood.
+The USRC is currently developing ratings for other hazards, including wildfire and flood.

 Disclaimers